saimj7/Handwritten-Text-Recognition-in-Real-Time/README.md

 - A few reasons: Extracting a single frame is computationally less expensive.
 Use case: scanners, mobile phones etc.
 - Better stability, leading to accurate output.
 - Moreover, we can define our own region of interests in the image.
 - Boring?
-Let's get into the pipeline now:
+Let's dig into the pipeline now:

 ---